howonlee/diogenes8/readme.md

 ---
 On first usage, creates a `~/.diogenes` directory in home dir.
 Only a few subcommands right now.
 The person data only goes into a little `peep.json` file inside of a folder in `~/.diogenes` corresponding to the person.
 So if you need to do actual CRM things and take notes or something, there's a ... folder.
 Just shove it in there.
 Any files you'd like.

 What I use for daemonization is supervisord.
 Conf file included is a valid jinja2 template.
-Fill the members of template out and cat the conf file to /etc/supervisor/conf.d/recommenderd.conf
+Fill the members of template out and cat the conf file to `/etc/supervisor/conf.d/recommenderd.conf`.

+Here are the subcommands.

 ```
 dio.py add --name <name>